EQAR/deqar-docs/docs/institution_data.md

 ## How to Provide Data

-There are two ways to add missing institution records to DEQAR:

-1. Manually through the webform
-2. Bulk upload in spreadsheet format

-### Manually Adding Institutions
+If you identify that institutions are missing, please send us a spreadsheet with the required data.

-Before creating a new institution, please check carefully that the institution is not yet listed in the [reference list of institutions](https://admin.deqar.eu/reference/institutions).
+Before sending data on a new institution, please check carefully that the institution is not yet listed in the [reference list of institutions](https://admin.deqar.eu/reference/institutions).
 It is important to use the administrative interface to do so, as there are many institutions already recorded in DEQAR for which no reports have been uploaded yet.
 These are visible in the administrative interface, but not in the public interface.

-If you are sure it has no record yet, a single institution can be [created in the administrative interface](https://admin.deqar.eu/reference/institutions/create).

-### Bulk Upload

-If you identify that several institutions are missing, we strongly recommend you send us a spreadsheet for bulk upload.

 Please supply the institution data using the template available in two formats: